-We have typically funded a significant portion of the purchase price of new containers through borrowings under our revolving credit facility and our secured debt facility for such funding in the future.
+We have typically funded a significant portion of the purchase price of new containers through borrowings under our 2008 revolving credit facility and our secured debt facility and intend to use borrowings under our 2008 revolving credit facility and our secured debt facility for such funding in the future.
 In 2001, 2005 and June 2011, at such time as the secured debt facility reached an appropriate size, the facility was refinanced through the issuance of bonds to institutional investors.
 We anticipate a similar refinancing at such time in the future as the secured debt facility nears its maximum size.
-As of June 30, 2011, we had (i) outstanding borrowings of \$201.0 million under our revolving credit facility, (ii) \$601.7 million outstanding under our bonds payable and (iii) \$540.7 million of outstanding borrowings under our secured debt facility.
-All of these outstanding amounts, other than the \$400,000 million in aggregate principal amount under TMCL's Series 2011-1 Fixed Rate Asset Backed Notes, are subject to variable interest rates.
+As of September 30, 2011, we had (i) outstanding borrowings of \$136.0 million under our 2008 revolving credit facility, (ii) \$578.8 million outstanding under our bonds payable and (iii) \$795.7 million of outstanding borrowings under our secured debt facility.
+All of these outstanding amounts, other than the \$390.0 million in aggregate principal amount under TMCL's Series 2011-1 Fixed Rate Asset Backed Notes, are subject to variable interest rates.
 We have entered into various interest rate swap and cap agreements to mitigate our exposure associated with variable rate debt.
 The swap agreements involve payments by us to counterparties at fixed rates in return for receipts based upon variable rates indexed to the London Inter Bank Offered Rate.
 Our interest rate swap agreements have termination dates through December 2015.
 Our interest rate cap agreements have termination dates through November 2015.
 There can be no assurance that these interest rate caps and swaps will be available in the future, or if available, will be on terms satisfactory to us.
-If we are unable to obtain such interest rate caps and swaps or if a counterparty under our interest rate swap and cap agreements defaults, our exposure associated with our variable rate debt could increase.
+Moreover, our interest rate swap agreements are subject to counterparties' credit ratings on an on-going basis, we cannot assure you that they will stay in compliance with the related derivative agreements and not otherwise default in the future.
+If we are unable to obtain interest rate caps and swaps or if a counterparty under our interest rate swap and cap agreements